 Going to the summit of Mount Fansipan begins on a funicular railway station at the center of Sapa town, near the Accor hotel building.
 Once you arrive, you can find trams that will bring you uphill to another station adjacent to Sunworld Cable Car station.
 There, your actual cable car experience starts.

 When I arrived at Sunworld Cable Car station, I was surprised because it did not look like just a cable car station.
 I thought of it as a park.
 There are beautiful flowers and shops all around.
-In front of the main entrance of the cable car station, there is a temple together with an enormous landmark of Sunworld Fansipan Legend with picturesque mountains in the backdrop.
+In front of the main entrance of the cable car station, there is a temple with an enormous landmark of Sunworld Fansipan Legend with picturesque mountains in the backdrop.

 Seeing the rice terraces